 Champagne production requires two separate fermentation processes

-Like most other traditional wines, grapes are first fermented to produce a base wine, but with champagne, cane or beet sugar and yeast is then added, and the mixture is allowed to ferment a second time, for at least 15 months — and sometimes for decades.
+Like most other traditional wines, grapes are first fermented to produce a base wine, but with champagne, cane or beet sugar and yeast is then added, and the mixture is allowed to ferment a second time, for at least fifteen months and sometimes for decades.

-The wine is then corked again and sometimes more sugars are added; a new equilibrium is soon established between the air space and the wine, which is the final determinant for the final amount of dissolved carbon dioxide, which will eventually explode so deliciously when we drink it.
+The wine is then corked again and sometimes more sugars are added; a new equilibrium is soon established between the air space and the wine, which is the final determinant for the final amount of dissolved carbon dioxide.
+It will eventually explode so deliciously when we drink it.

-And of course, the all-important cork has been studied extensively in France, the home of Champagne.
-Liger-Belair and his colleagues now know that a good-quality cork will hold the explosive gas in a champagne bottle for at least 70 years.
+Of course, the all-important cork has been studied extensively in France, the home of Champagne.
+Liger-Belair and his colleagues now know that a good-quality cork will hold the explosive gas in a champagne bottle for at least seventy years.

 Any time afterward and the drinker will be very disappointed, tasting a very flat wine with few bubbles at all, much like the champagne that was found in a shipwreck off Finland 2010 after 170 years underwater.

 Proteins that exist in the wine, produced in part from the yeast, stabilize smaller bubbles that make up the “mousse,” or foam, that forms at the top of the glass and create a sharper “pop” in our mouths.
 And these bubbles are all-important.

 “You basically like—or not—a champagne or sparkling wine by the first reaction, which is visual,” says the University of Melbourne’s Sigfredo Fuentes, an expert in the science of food and wine.